 - We have a Peer Mediation group of older children – “The Go-Between Team” – who have been trained to support children in sorting out their own difficulties, with the support of a member of staff.
 This is especially useful for children who are having friendship difficulties.

-- See the Links page on the Tool bar at the top of the page for useful organisations to support families.
+- Click on the Links at the side of the page for useful organisations to support families.
 The school can also make a referral with the agreement of parents to other agencies who can offer support such as Point 1 and Norfolk Early Help.
-If you or you family would like support, please contact Sally Bailey (Deputy Head) who can signpost you to other useful organisations.
+If you or you family would like support, please contact Sally Bailey (Deputy Head) or Sarah Dorling (SENCO) who can signpost you to other useful organisations.